geoview-core - v2.2.0

 REGEX_ISO_DATE: RegExp = ...

-Regular expression for matching ISO date strings
+Regular expression for matching ISO date strings.

 REGEX_ISO_DATE_WITH_PREFIX: RegExp = ...